mercurius-js/mercurius/docs/hooks.md

 ### preValidation

 By the time the `preValidation` hook triggers, the query string has been parsed into a GraphQL Document AST.
+The hook will not be triggered for cached queries, as they are not validated.

 ```js
 fastify.graphql.addHook('preValidation', async (schema, document, context) => {